 These ingredients produce Le Pen’s stunning poll results.
 Yet France’s presidential system is not so easy to slip through.
 Unlike the United States, France requires runoff elections — you have to convince the French not once but twice.
 Would Americans have gone with Trump twice, once the reality of his actual rule set in?
 Would Brexit have won two in a row?

 It’s entirely possible that Le Pen and the National Front enjoy frontrunner status come the first round.
 That may well shock the establishment and force it to close ranks around the second-place candidate, whoever that ends up being.

 Yet we cannot wholly discount that it will also do the precise opposite.
 Rather than force France to come to terms with its own dark forces, it may cause the French to embrace them.
 This is the phenomenon that helped propel Trump.
 Americans were not entirely honest to pollsters about their support for him.
 Borderline French supporters, voting for another, more decent candidate, may throw deceny to the wind in a second round if they suddenly seen Le Pen and her positions as winnable.

 France’s election will be critical to the future of the EU and neoliberalism.
 Should Le Pen slip in, it will surely be a death blow to the EU project.
 Few would have bet on Brexit, so insane it seemed.
 Few will bet on Le Pen.
 Yet long shots are simply long, not impossible.

-This article originally appeared at Geopolitics Made Super, March 22, 2017.
+This story originally appeared at Geopolitics Made Super, March 22, 2017.